srahimeen/google-takeout-metadata-fix-go/README.md

 2. Renames any JSON metadata files which end in `.TS.mp4.json` or `.TS.mp4.supp*.json` to end in just `.mp4.json` to match the files updated in step 1
 3. Converts all HEIC files which have an associated HEIC.json file to JPG
 4. Renames the JSON metadata file associated with the HEIC file in step 3 to `JPG.json` for example `filename.HEIC.json` would become `filename.jpg.json`
+5. Some JPG files are secretly WEBP files.
+Update the extension for these files to WEBP and update the associated JSON file to match for example `IMG_20240716_114215_778.jpg` becomes `IMG_20240716_114215_778.webp` and `IMG_20240716_114215_778.jpg.json` becomes `IMG_20240716_114215_778.webp.json`
-5. Updates the date/timestamp metadata of all photo and video files using the JSON metadata files using `exiftool`
+6. Updates the date/timestamp metadata of all photo and video files using the JSON metadata files using `exiftool`

 We do all of the above because: